Recently, something strange happened.

 The reason behind this is the stainless steel construction on the case and bracelet as well.

-The materials can tolerate bangs, abrasion, knocks, fall and much more.
+The materials can tolerate bangs, abrasion, knocks, falls, and much more.

 And as you probably know stainless steel doesn’t rust, corrode, or fade.